andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/07-oslo_gastro.md

 *bangbangji* - cold chicken in sesame sauce;
 *chijimi* - spinach & cheese fried pancakes;

-In line with their clearly stated policy,
-"WE SEND THE FOOD OUT AS SOON IT IS READY", we are treated to a steady stream of delicious morsels in no particular order.
+In line with their clearly stated policy, "WE SEND THE FOOD OUT AS SOON IT IS READY", we are treated to a steady stream of delicious victuals in no particular order.

 <figure class="figure container">
 		<img class="figure-img img-fluid mt-2 rounded" src="/theme/images/traveler/2023_05-scandinavia/oslo-gastro_izakaya_meal.JPEG" alt="Izakaya meal">